-You won’t have a bunch of pots and pans laying around from the sous vide cooking.
+You won’t have a bunch of pots and pans lying around from the sous vide cooking.
 You’ll just have a bag that you empty out and eat from.
-I can’t promise no cleanup from cooking your sides though.
+I can’t promise there will be no cleanup from cooking your sides though.

 You know the exact temperature the food is going to be every time so the results will be the same every time.
 The only thing that will really change it is what you use to flavor your food and whether or not you let the food sit for much longer periods of time.